GigawattDigital/securesilo/README.md

-Using 100% open source software, securesilo provides a secure, end-to-end encrypted service that your users can access via a web-based bot, a command line client, mobile app, or via the securesilo API without having to worry about any of your prompt data or ai-generated content being shared with any third party.
+Using 100% open source software, securesilo provides a secure, end-to-end encrypted service that your users can access via a web-based bot, a command line client, mobile app, or via the securesilo API _**without having to worry about any of your prompt data or ai-generated content being shared with any third party**_.

 ## How secure is securesilo?